*The new deadline is Sept. 15, 2020

 - Members of the Trusted Elections Network

 What is the deadline?
 To apply, interested news organizations must fill out an application form by 11:59 p.m.
-EST Aug.
-3, 2020 answering questions about their newsroom, how they use analytics now and how they want Metrics for News to help them.
-You can view a recording of the informational session held on Wednesday, July 22 here, during which we demonstrated Metrics for News and the elections dashboard.
+EST Sept.
+15, 2020 answering questions about their newsroom, how they use analytics now and how they want Metrics for News to help them.
+You can view a recording of an informational session about Metrics for News here, during which we demonstrate Metrics for News and the elections dashboard.
 Questions?
 You can reach us anytime at firstname.lastname@example.org.

 What is Metrics for News?